 It involves the interpretation of hearing and watching of the individuals on interest, experience, and attitude & background basis.

 They influence the interpretation of the message by the receiver.
-When the message receiver is upset, then it is better to avoid the response or reaction of the message delivered due change of perception of the message by the receiver in emotions.
+When the message receiver is upset, then it is better to avoid the response or reaction of the message delivered a due to change of perception of the message by the receiver in emotions.

 - Overloaded Information

-When the information exceeds the limit we work with, is called as overloaded information such as 600 unread messages in the email inbox.
+When the information exceeds the limit we work with, is called overloaded information such as 600 unread messages in the email inbox.
 Overloaded information causes the negligence, passing over, avoiding and selecting out of the information.
 Or overtime is spent on the processing of the information, until the load released and it comes to the normal level, is also the form of ineffective communication.

 Understanding of words is different towards different persons in accordance with factors involving their illustration such as age, culture and education, etc. these factors can deeply influence the meaning of words towards individuals.
 Special technology or technical language used for communication within groups or within an organization is Jargon.